aleenprd/credit-risk-sqlite-dbt-core/README.md

 <b>Fact Models (views, table)</b>

 Due to the two conflicting customer fact tables, which require in some cases completely different types of cleaning and data manipulation, I have decided that the best way to complete the final table is to divide and conquer.
 I have modularized the code and the model, such that I have two views, <i>fct_oldcustomer</i> and <i>fct_newcustomer</i> in which I apply different transformations and for which I have pretty much the same set of tests implemented.
+The final table is simply a UNION ALL between the two views.

 <b>Compiling and Materializing Models</b>

 DBT code will be compiled to SQL code native to the choice of data warehouse.
 Running ```dbt compile``` will do this and it will put the compiled code into <i>credit-risk-score-modelling/target/compiled</i>.
 But it will not materialize the models yet.
 To do that, you need to run ```dbt run```.
 This will compile SQL code including actual materialization, and you can check it (mostly for debugging) in <i>credit-risk-score-modelling/target/compiled</i>.
 You can run this code directly against your warehouse and it will just work.
 To run a specific model, compilation or test, use the ```dbt --select``` flag followed by the name (the filename) of your model.

+> Obs: if you want to run all models completely from scratch, run ```dbt run --full-refresh```.
+If you want to clean up your project, the command ```dbt clean``` will erase the <i>target</i> and <i>dbt_packages</i> folders by default.
+In my case, I also added the logs to be cleaned.
+This can be changed in <i>dbt_project.yml</i>.

 <b>Testing</b>